iml130/sola/applications/docs/glossary.md

 **Topology**:<br />
 A Topology is used for navigation.
-It consists of a graph and 2D-dimensions.
+It consists of a graph and dimensions.
 The dimensions are the borders of the traversable area.
 The nodes of the graph are positions on the traversable area.